China and the Russian invasion of Ukraine

-Topics: China and the Russian/ Ukraine conflict; full steam ahead for the Fed; the paths not taken
+Topics: China and the Russian invasion of Ukraine; full steam ahead for the Fed; the paths not taken

 The bulk of this note is on China, Russia’s invasion of Ukraine and the surge in natural gas, oil, coal, electricity, wheat, copper, palladium and other prices which will probably drag Europe into recession, and impose a heavy growth drag on the rest of the world as well.
 But before getting into it, the chart below should hang in the offices of policymakers everywhere.
 Energy transitions are inherently slow moving, particularly when citizens of countries adopting them erect NIMBY barriers along the way (a topic we cover in this year’s forthcoming energy paper).
 As we have discussed often, capital spending by the world’s largest energy companies has fallen 75% from peak levels while global demand for oil, gas and coal are all at or above pre-COVID levels.
 Countries that reduced their supply of thermal energy at a much faster pace than they reduced their demand are paying a very stiff price for that right now.
 We expect some about-face movements on this in the days ahead.